alpiepho/code_challenges/leetcode/README.md

 ### (LeetCode, Easy) stStr

-Impelment strStr returning index of match.
+Implement strStr returning index of match.

+### (LeetCode, Easy) Insert Position

+Return index where a given integer would be insertd in a sorted array.

+### (LeetCode, Easy) Count and Say

+Implement cout and say algorithm.